knpuniversity/rest/knpu/plan.md

   -> if we cover this, do it very briefly

 - where to break this into pieces?
 This is at least 2 screencasts

+- where to configure that exceptions under /api should be json?

+- when/how should we transform the avatar into into an actual path?
+Should we turn this into its own resource later that we upload?

+- where to configure that exceptions under /api should be json?

 ### Notes